 I started my career in Japan teaching English for a private company.
 Initially, I only taught adults.
 I was later asked to go and teach in the schools in Osaka.
 After eight years in Japan, I moved back to New Zealand and became a teacher.
 I have taught every age from New Entrants to Year 8.

-I was Deputy Principal at Lyttelton West and Lyttelton Primary for over ten years before I became the principal of Seven Oaks.
-Lyttelton went through a lot during this time with the earthquakes, a merge and a change to modern learning environments.
+I was Deputy Principal at Lyttelton West and Lyttelton Primary for over ten years before I became the Principal of Seven Oaks School.
+Lyttelton went through a lot during this time with the earthquakes, a merger and a change to Modern Learning Environments.
 I learnt a lot.